NextNewLine/nnl-browser/README.md

 ```
 ## V1 Beta

-* Beta 0 is a first attemp
+* Beta 0 is a first attempt
-* Beta 1 allows the `phantom` property to be set
+* Beta 1 allows the `phantom` property to be set to use the legacy mode
+* Beta 2 increased waittimeout to 250ms, and removed the callbackWaiting from activeElement

 ## Browser API